VaishuPatil2911/VaishProfile/README.md

 ###

-<p align="left">✨ Creating bugs since I wrote my first line of code.<br>👩‍💻 A lifelong learner, problem solver, creator, bug resolver.<br>📚 I'm currently pursuing my MCA through distance learning from University of Mumbai. <br>Alongside, I'm doing a stipend-based internship, where I’m working with ActionScript to develop kids' apps.<br>🎯 Goals: My goal is to contribute to various projects.
-I aspire to become part of an IT scholar's community and collaborate on impactful tech projects.<br>🎲 Fun fact: I enjoy working on creative projects and am always excited to explore new technologies!</p>
+<p align="left">- ✨ Creating bugs since I wrote my first line of code.<br>- 👩‍💻 A lifelong learner, problem solver, creator, bug resolver.<br>- 📚 I'm currently pursuing my MCA through distance learning from University of Mumbai. <br>Alongside, I'm doing a stipend-based internship, where I’m working with ActionScript to develop kids' apps.<br>- 🎯 Goals: My goal is to contribute to various projects.
+I aspire to become part of an IT scholar's community and collaborate on impactful tech projects.<br>- 🎲 Fun fact: I enjoy working on creative projects and am always excited to explore new technologies!</p><br><br>

 ###

+<h1 align="center">🌟What I’m Up To Me</h1>

 ###

+<p align="left">- 🧠 Exploring & Learning ActionScript and improving my Data Structures and Algorithms skills.<br>
+- 🤝 Contributing to open-source projects to grow as a developer.<br>
+- 👩‍🏫 Mentoring juniors in coding and Git basics.<br>
+- 💡 Becoming a software engineer at a leading tech company.<br>
+- ✍️ Writing tech blogs to share my learning journey.</p>